puskarpeter/frinxio.github.io/frinx-uniresource/developer-guide/readme.md

 ## GraphQL schema

-UniResource exposes graphQL API and this is the [schema](https://github.com/FRINXio/resource-manager/blob/master/graph/graphql/schema/schema.graphql).
+Resource Manager exposes graphQL API and this is the [schema](https://github.com/FRINXio/resource-manager/blob/master/graph/graphql/schema/schema.graphql).

 ## Built in strategies

-UniResource provides a number of built in strategies for built in resource types and are loaded into UniResource at startup.
+Resource Manager provides a number of built in strategies for built in resource types and are loaded into Resource Manager at startup.

 [Built in strategies code
 base](https://github.com/FRINXio/resource-manager/tree/master/pools/allocating_strategies/strategies)